annebrown/content-data/content/index.md

 ---
 title: 'Public'
-description: 'Public Development Data'
+description: 'Public Dev Docs'
 ---

 ## Purpose

-For capture, storage and access to non-sensitive dev data
+For capture, storage and access to non-sensitive development docs and data